 - Governmental entities – Governmental entities can include townships, municipalities, and cities – including the City of Philadelphia.
 The City, for example, has a duty to maintain roadways and ensure that they are kept in a reasonably safe condition at all times.
 When potholes and other serious roadway defects lead to truck accidents, the accident victim may be able to file a claim against the city or other responsible governmental entity.
 In some cases, however, the accident victim may need to satisfy a special notice requirement prior to filing suit in the court system.

 Our team understands that many individuals may share the responsibility for a Philadelphia truck accident.
 Our legal team can ensure that all potentially responsible parties are brought into your claim or lawsuit for damages.

 Call a Philadelphia Accident Attorney Today to Discuss Your Legal Options

 If you have suffered injuries in a truck accident that was caused by someone else’s negligence, time may be of the essence.
 In Pennsylvania, people who are hurt in serious truck accidents only have two years from the date of their accident to file a claim or lawsuit for personal injuries and damages.

-At Philly Injury Law, our legal team can litigate your case to the fullest and help you maximize the value of your damages.
+At Philly Injury Lawyer, our legal team can litigate your case to the fullest and help you maximize the value of your damages.
 To schedule a free consultation and case evaluation with a Philadelphia truck accident attorney, please call us today at 215-735-4800, or contact us online.

 Truck Accident Causes and Claims